Brandi Fullwood

 About

 Brandi Fullwood is a senior producer at KUOW.
-She currently works with Seattle Now on daily news productions and in Audioshop on special projects.
+She currently works in Audioshop on special projects.
 She joined KUOW in 2019 as a producer on The Record and was promoted to her current position in 2021.
-And they were part of the team that launched the new iteration of the midday show Soundside.
+She was also part of the team that launched the new iteration of the midday show Soundside.
 She has produced a range of stories from dinosaur experts to misinformation in the 2020 election.

-Previously, she worked for The World a co-production of the BBC World Service.
+Previously, Brandi worked for The World, a co-production of the BBC World Service.
 She focused on tech, culture, and environment stories.
-Brandi also led a collaborative project for The World and Smithsonian Folkways.
-She created pieces and reported on music, culture, and communities like this and this and this.
+Brandi also led a collaborative project for The World and Smithsonian Folkways, creating pieces and reporting on music, culture, and communities like this and this and this.

-Brandi has written, produced for NPR Music, Noisey Music, and reported for the New Haven Independent.
+Brandi has written and produced for NPR Music and Noisey Music, and has reported for the New Haven Independent.
 She grew a love for radio through Middlebury College radio station’s WRMC 91.1 FM.

 Location: Seattle